How the new ISBN-13 system affects authors

 The primary systems affected by this change are the computers that publishers, warehouses, and retailers use to track their stock (and that of their competitors).
 Many of these systems used only part of an ISBN.
 Because publishers' codes have changed since the system expanded to include the 978 prefix, all that software has been changed to accommodate the 13-digit number—not unlike the Y2K transition that happened just before January 1, 2000.

 Resources for authors

 For more information about ISBNs and the transition to ISBN-13, please refer to the International ISBN Agency's Guidelines for the Implementation of 13-Digit ISBNs.
-And if you are self-publishing, remember to send your manuscript to our ebook editors to ensure your manuscript is error free.
+And if you are self-publishing, remember to send your book to our ebook editors to ensure your book is error free.

 Perfect your writing with high-quality editing.